Cleaning Up White Lake

 Along the way, we learned important lessons.
 We learned that it’s our lake and our responsibility to protect it.
 Citizens raised the alarm to halt the pollution and get action—citizens made sure cleanup happened.
 The community was the “squeaky wheel” that made it happen.

 Engaging the community was vital and we were all in it together.
 Some were involved in the bureaucratic process, some attended public meetings, some wrote letters, and others reached out to elected leaders, but it was all needed.
 We learned it did not matter what politics our elected leaders practiced: we worked with them equally to get what we needed and we gave credit when it was due.
-We learned how to interact with state and federal governmental partners and get things done.
+We learned how to interact with state and federal government partners and get things done.

 We learned a lot about our lake.
 Most of all, we learned that prevention is easier and cheaper than cleanup.
 And too, if a small community like ours can get our lake cleaned up, other communities can as well.